ssg/SimpleBase/README.md

 character substitution (or any other custom alphabets you might want to use)
  - Base58: Bitcoin, Ripple and Flickr alphabets (and any custom alphabet you might have)
  - Base16: An experimental hexadecimal encoder/decoder just to see how far I can take the optimizations compared to .NET's  implementations.
 It's quite fast now.
+It can also be used as a replacement for `SoapHexBinary.Parse` method since it's missing from .NET Core.
  - Thread-safe
  - Simple to use